olivierfriard/boris_docs/index.rst

    :alt: plot
    :width: 100%

+The color of behaviors can be customized.
+See `plot colors`_

 The plot can be exported in various formats like bitmap (PNG, JPG, TIFF) or vectorial graphic (SVG, PDF, EPS, PS).
 The SVG format can be further edited with the `Inkscape vector graphics editor <https://inkscape.org>`_.